thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 ![Effect of order of operations][image2]

-However, the effect wasn't significant enough to merit it's use in the final version as it removed too many lane pixels. `challenge_video_out2.mp4` is an example of video output using the reverse order of operations.
+However, the effect wasn't significant enough to merit its use in the final version.
+The reversed order of operations was also found to remove too many legitimate lane pixels. `challenge_video_out2.mp4` is an example of video output using the reverse order of operations.
 This option can be enabled by commenting the lines 392-393 and uncommenting lines 396-397.
 This hack is probably not needed with a better gradient enhancement process.

 #### (c) Steerable filters